binkos/mls-messenger-sample/README.md

 1. Start the backend server
 2. Launch desktop client instances
-3. Enter a user ID for each client
+3. Enter a user name for each client (the server will generate a unique user ID)

 ### 2. Creating Groups